DIGIT Core

 Status: Image is up to date for jenkins:latest

-The version of the downloaded Jenkins image can be checked with following command:
+The version of the downloaded Jenkins image can be checked with the following command:

 (dockerhost)$ sudo docker run -it --rm jenkins --version